 Some platforms such as Nacelle can also consolidate your various APIs, drastically improving eventual consistency—think a possible delay of seconds or minutes, instead of hours or days.
 This creates a clean, streamlined flow for developers and frees up time for other projects.

-Nacelle is confident in our headless commerce platform because it was concepted by a team that experienced all the trials and tribulations of headless commerce at a previous venture.
+At Nacelle, we are confident in our headless commerce platform.
+It was conceived by a team that experienced all the trials and tribulations of headless commerce at a previous venture.
 With his team, Brian Anderson perfected this model over and over for clients.
 They realized that creating a custom indexing layer for each customer was unrealistic to maintain.

 Forming a new company, Nacelle, they converted their expertise into a scalable headless commerce platform pinpointing and alleviating merchant pain points.